mitcsutt/markr/docs/solutions.md

 ### Devtools

-Being that this is a ts monorepo, it means we can build in typescript and
+Being that this is a ts monorepo, it means we can build in typescript